2008 NBA Finals: Game 2

-While the Lakers might have looked like something in the second quarter, that something fell apart in the third.
-The Celtics have held them scoreless until 7:52 remaining in the third as their lead began getting bigger and bigger.
-Everything has seemed to be falling for the Celtics, including back-to-back triples by Paul Pierce and Ray Allen.
-Just nobody was there for the Lakers as the Celtics have built up a comfortable 20 point lead to end the third.
-The exclamation point on the blowout was Leon Powe with back-to-back poster slams over the Lakers' defense.

 The Celtics' dominance transferred into the beginning of the fourth, as they jumped to a 24-point lead with little bit more than 7 minutes to play.
 Vladimir Radmanović and Saša Vujačić started shooting the lights out of the Celtics defense which had fallen asleep in the fourth, and before you knew it, the lead was down to 12.
 Kobe's shots also started falling, as he scored 22 points in the second half alone.
 Phil Jackson then decided to go small and has left only Lamar Odom on the court of the big men, and has subbed in 4 of the best shooters that he had.
 That has showed out to be very effective, as the Lakers would go on a historic 31–9 run spanning 7:34 to the final 38.4 seconds.
 But all that effort was nothing for Paul Pierce, who seemed unfazed by the pressure, and who has scored 2 free throws with 20 seconds remaining, and then blocked Vujačić's three to potentially make it a one-point game.
 After the defensive play, James Posey hit two free throws to make it a 6-point game, and then the Celtics proved to have the league's best defense by forcing another Lakers turnover.
 After a hard-fought battle, the Celtics walked away with a 6-point win and the 2–0 series lead as the series shifted to L.A.